James K. Polk Building, Suite 900

 Historic Bridge Marketing Program

 In addition to the statewide survey, TDOT attempts to rehabilitate and preserve as many bridges as possible.
 Also, TDOT has a marketing program to advertise the availability of historic bridges for preservation in place or at new locations.
 This program identifies governments, agencies, parks, or historic groups that might be interested in preserving historic bridges.
-For every historic bridge scheduled for replacement, TDOT mails information to about 100 groups that might be interested in either preserving the bridge in place or adaptively reusing the structure on a new location.
+When a state-owned historic bridge is scheduled for replacement with Federal Highway Administration funding, TDOT mails information to about 100 groups that might be interested in either preserving the bridge in place or adaptively reusing the structure on a new location.
 This marketing program has led to the successful preservation or adaptive reuse of many of Tennessee’s most unique bridges.
 Because of this intensive marketing campaign, the Advisory Council on Historic Preservation and the U.S. Department of Transportation honored TDOT with an Outstanding Public Service to Transportation and Historic Preservation award.

 Tennessee’s Survey Report for Historic Highway Bridges: Pre-1946 Masonry Arch, Timber Truss, Metal Truss, Concrete Arch, Metal Arch, and Suspension Bridges